 My journey to understand the legend the began with a day trip out of the capital Riga.
 I will describe the legend and each site’s link to it as I go along.
 Before I begin, though: violence against women and offensive Polish stereotypes ahead.

 Once inside the Turaida museum reserve, I headed for the memorial behind the Lutheran church.
 A massive linden tree sheltered the site.
 A heavy, gnarled branch, long bereft of twigs and leaves, grew from the tree and rested on the ledge.
 Before me, the inscription on the shiny granite plaque read:

 This area used to be a graveyard, and The Rose’s grave was just one of many.
 Following a moratorium on church burials that Catherine II imposed, all the original graves eventually vanished, save for this one.
 In 1922, the widow of the writer Janis Poruks arranged for the construction of the current memorial around the 200-year-old tree.

 Newlyweds still come to this spot (they can enter the reserve for free) to place flowers on the grave, as per tradition.
-After reading about the legend from the information panel, I hope too that their love will never be tested the same way.
+After reading about the legend from the information panel, I hope too that their love will never be tested in the same way.